andre-d/organic/README.md

 ### Pre-processor directives

-.orgASM offers several pre-processor directives to ease use.
+Organic offers several pre-processor directives to ease use.
 These may be used with either "." or "#".

 **.ascii "\[text]"**: Inserts the ASCII string [text].